 “It’s important for the governing body to put a face to the application,” Mondello said.

-Along with the mayor and city council, he noted cannabis companies usually need to secure site plan approval from the city’s Planning Board usually.
+Along with the mayor and city council, he noted cannabis companies need to secure approval from the city’s Planning Board.

-Those who can afford lobbyists, lawyers, and or realtors to help them find and secure a location are in a better position to do so.
+Those who can afford lobbyists, lawyers, and realtors to secure a location are in a better position to do so.